 I offer weekly classes at Eka Yoga – a beautiful space in lower Queen Anne that re-connects the practices of Yoga + Ayurveda.

+What is Yoga?
 Yoga, most widely known for its physical practice (asana), includes seven additional pillars (yama, niyama, pranayama, pratyahara, dharana, dhyana, and samadhi).
 These practices constitute the eight-limbed path of yoga.

+What is Ayurveda?
 Ayurveda is the sister science of yoga.
 One of the main principles of Ayurveda includes elemental theory — the five elements (earth, water, fire, air, space) exist in our external environment + our internal landscape in different proportions, and contribute to individual physical, mental, and emotional attributes.
 Just as these elemental qualities shift in nature, they also shift in the mind + body.
 The science of Ayurveda looks to mirroring nature and seasonal shifts to maintain balance within our individual eco-systems with diet, lifestyle, and activity practices.
 These tools honor your individual constitution and tap into your inner wisdom as you discern what is most nourishing to create balance and homeostasis on a day-to-day basis.

 Yin is a meditative practice that invites qualities of stillness + quiet into the mind and body.
 This practice relates to Patanjali’s Yoga Sutras, in that through the stillness of asana we can quiet the fluctuations of the mind and experience a settling of consciousness.
 Energetically, it is a complementary practice to our active lifestyle and other Yang pursuits.
 Yin enhances and balances energy (qi) through initiating the rest and repair response in the body, while targeting and strengthening deeper connective tissues by allowing muscles to relax and holding for time.